What is Bitfinex Pay?

-- Created: An invoice has been created
+- Created: An invoice has been created;

-- Pending: A deposit is pending confirmation to your account (for information on cryptocurrency deposit times, please view: Where is my cryptocurrency deposit or withdrawal?)
+- Pending: A deposit is pending confirmation to your account (for information on cryptocurrency deposit times, please view Where is my cryptocurrency deposit or withdrawal?);

-- Completed: A deposit has been completed and the payment amount and invoice amount was exactly matched
+- Completed: A deposit has been completed, and the payment amount and invoice amount was exactly matched;

-- Expired: An invoice payment time has expired, meaning that the funds were not deposited in the required countdown period provided
+- Expired: An invoice payment time has expired, meaning that the funds were not deposited in the required countdown period provided.

-If the payment is marked in your account as a normal deposit, this means that the customer paid an amount different from the required amount.
+If the payment is marked in your account as a normal deposit and not as a Pay Invoice transaction, this means that the customer paid an amount different from the required amount.

-*You should only deliver your products if the invoice is marked as “Completed”.
+- You should only deliver your products if the invoice is marked as Completed.

 - According to Bitfinex Terms of Service, we will be unable to offer services if your customer is from a Prohibited Jurisdiction or is a Prohibited Person.

 What are the invoice limitation amounts?

-If your customer is a Bitfinex user who authenticates their Bitfinex account via the “Pay with Bitfinex” button, they can pay the minimum invoice amount equivalent, which will be deducted from their Bitfinex wallet balance.
+If your customer is a Bitfinex user who authenticates their Bitfinex account via the Pay with Bitfinex button, they can pay the minimum invoice amount equivalent, which will be deducted from their Bitfinex wallet balance.

 However, if your customer is a Bitfinex user who makes the payment through the transaction address provided in the encrypted QR code or from the address box, they will be subject to the minimum withdrawal amount of $5 USD equivalent.
-For more information please see: Minimum Withdrawals.
+For more information, please see Minimum Withdrawals.

-The maximum invoice amount is $ 1,000 (equivalent).
+Note: The maximum invoice amount is $ 1,000 (equivalent).

 Do I have to be a Bitfinex user to use Bitfinex Pay?